glycerine/gosimnet/README.md

 over in https://github.com/glycerine/rpc25519 .
 The test here is just a minimal example.
-I have not brought other more punishing tests over to keep this package minimal, but that does not reflect the true degree of testing that has been done.
+I have not brought other more punishing tests over to keep this package petite and approachable, but that does not reflect the true degree of testing that has been done.
 Also I assume that with net.Conn now available, almost anything can be made